 d) Resolution 144 (Rev. Busan, 2014) of the Plenipotentiary Conference on Availability of model host-country agreements in advance for conferences and assemblies of the Union held away from Geneva, and 175 (Rev. Busan, 2014) of the Plenipotentiary Conference on Telecommunication/information and communication technology accessibility for persons with disabilities and persons with specific needs;

-e) Resolution 4 (Dubai, 2012) of the World Conference on International Telecommunications, on periodic review of the International Telecommunication Regulations,
+e) Resolution 4 (Dubai, 2012) of the World Conference on International Telecommunications, on periodic review of the International Telecommunication Regulations;

-,
+f) Resolution 146 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on Periodic Review and Revision of the International Telecommunication Regulations (ITRs),

 resolves

-1 that an Expert Group on the International Telecommunication Regulations (EG-ITRs), open to all Member States and Sector Members, be created with the Terms of Reference shown in Annex 1 of this Resolution;
+1 that an Expert Group on the International Telecommunication Regulations (EG-ITRs) be reconvened, open to all Member States and Sector Members, to review the ITRs, with the Terms of Reference shown in Annex 1 of this Resolution;

 2 that the Group has a Chairman and six Vice-Chairmen, one from each ITU region, nominated by Council and taking into account competency and qualification as well as enhancing gender balance;